skyzh/skyzh-site/content/pages/about.md

-During my third year in SJTU, I lost interest in most of my courses, where teachers taught outdated materials which I would never use in my career in a tedious and boring way.
+During my third year in SJTU, I lost interest in most of my courses, where teachers taught outdated materials which I would never use in my career in a tedious and boring way, and our students competed for GPA in a non-sense way.
+It is relatively easy for me to get a high score, but I could hardly learn anything throughout the process.
 I [criticized a lot](https://zhuanlan.zhihu.com/p/345269981) on how our university educates our students and made efforts to improve the current situation.
 After that, some of the professors took my advice and made their course more approachable and meaningful.